Adam Thomas: Career

-2021-present

-In late 2021 it was confirmed Thomas was returning to the role of Donte Charles in recommissioned return of Waterloo Road.
+In late 2021, it was confirmed Thomas was returning to the role of Donte Charles in recommissioned return of Waterloo Road.
+In August 2023, Thomas was announced as one of the contestants on the twenty-first series of Strictly Come Dancing.
+He exited the competition in week 7, (4 November) with his professional dance partner, Luba Mushtuk.
+This followed their dance off against Angela Rippon and her professional dance partner Kai Widdrington.

+In 2025, he and his older brother Ryan hosted ITV1 game show 99 to Beat.

 Personal life

-In September 2014, Thomas and his long-term girlfriend, Caroline Daly, welcomed their first child, a son.
+In September 2014, Thomas and his long-term girlfriend, Caroline Daly, welcomed their first child, a son named Teddy.
+The couple have been together since 2008.
 On 27 August 2017, Adam and Caroline married in Delamere Manor, Cheshire.
-In December 2017, they announced they were expecting their second child in May 2018.
+In May 2018, the pair welcomed a second child, daughter Elsie-Rose.
 The couple took part in All Star Mr & Mrs in August 2016.
 In August 2020, Thomas admitted that he and his twin have a drinking problem; he vowed to get sober like his brother who celebrated six months of sobriety at the time.

-Thomas is an ardent supporter of the Transgender rights movement, being spotted at an LGBT rights march in 2020 sporting rainbow coloured Spinn merchandise.